aashen12/LANL-CCS-6/README.md

 Projects and code for all work done with the Statistical Sciences Group (CCS-6) at Los Alamos National Laboratory, Summer 2020.

-All of the code in this repository belongs to Andy Shen and The CCS-6 Group at Los Alamos National Laboratory.
+All of the code in this repository belongs to Andy Shen and the CCS-6 Group at Los Alamos National Laboratory.
 This code MAY NOT be used or distributed by anyone without explicit permission.

 ALL WORK IS OPEN-SOURCE AND UNRESTRICTED/UNCLASSIFIED.